Greenwashing: How to Avoid Fake Sustainable Beauty Products

 Definitely avoid these ingredients:

-BHA & BHT, Carbon Black, Cocamidopropyl Betaine, Formaldehyde, Fragrance, Lead, Mercury (or thimersol), Olefin Sulfonate, Potassium Cocoyl Glutamate, Parabens, per- and polyfluoroalkyl substances, Phthalates, Propylene Glycol, Sodium Lauroyl Sarcosinate, Sodium Lauryl Sulfate (SLS) and/or Sodium Laureth Sulfate (SLES), Sulfates, synthetic colors, Triclosan, Toluene, and Phenoxyethanol.
+BHA & BHT, Carbon Black, Cocamidopropyl Betaine, Formaldehyde, Lead, Mercury (or thimersol), Olefin Sulfonate, Potassium Cocoyl Glutamate, Parabens, per- and polyfluoroalkyl substances, Phthalates, Propylene Glycol, Sodium Lauroyl Sarcosinate, Sodium Lauryl Sulfate (SLS) and/or Sodium Laureth Sulfate (SLES), Sulfates, synthetic colors, Triclosan, Toluene, and Phenoxyethanol.

 Second, only support brands and companies that have rigorous methods of proving their products are green, organic, and natural.
 Read the ingredients lists carefully and get educated on how that company makes their product, or what processing or testing a specific ingredient goes through.
 Look for Leaping Bunny Certified for products that are not tested on animals (including the individual ingredients, not just the final product).
 The more pronounceable, plant-based ingredients the better.